-If you have Windows 10, you probably won’t ever have to pay for another operating system.
+If you have Windows 10 or 11 you probably won’t ever have to pay for another operating system.
 Microsoft seems to be switching over to doing things Mac-style by offering the OS with the device and continuing to provide free OS updates on a regular basis as long as your hardware will support it.

 Customer support is available from Microsoft for supported systems and there are plenty of books, videos, and other materials available to help you better understand the OS.

 Windows is the most popular target for malware and scammers.
 It’s not that Windows is less secure than other operating systems, there are just more crooks trying to break into it.